rusiaaman/wcgw/README.md

 The specify the server url in the `wcgw` command like so `wcgw --server-url https://your-url/v1/register`

-# Claude Support

-WCGW now supports Claude Desktop through the MCP protocol, allowing you to use Claude's capabilities directly from your desktop environment.
-This integration enables seamless interaction between Claude and your local shell.

-# [Optional] Local shell access with openai API key
+# [Optional] Local shell access with openai API key or anthropic API key

+## Openai

 Add `OPENAI_API_KEY` and `OPENAI_ORG_ID` env variables.

-Clone the repo and run to install `wcgw_local` command

-`pip install .`

 Then run

+`uvx --from wcgw wcgw_local  --limit 0.1` # Cost limit $0.1

+You can now directly write messages or press enter key to open vim for multiline message and text pasting.

+## Anthropic

+Add `ANTHROPIC_API_KEY` env variable.

+Then run

-`wcgw_local  --limit 0.1` # Cost limit $0.1
+`uvx --from wcgw wcgw_local --claude  --limit 0.1` # Cost limit $0.1

 You can now directly write messages or press enter key to open vim for multiline message and text pasting.